 Supporting Sales and Product Marketing to sharp go-to-market strategies and improve customer experience

-A helpful way to understand the relationship between PO and PM teams is to think about the latter as customers of the former.
+A helpful way to understand the relationship between Ops and PM teams is to think about the latter as customers of the former.
 Product Managers own the definition and development of specific products while the Product Ops team handles the daily repetitive functions to sleek development, launch, and continuous optimization across multiple products.
-It’s one thing to focus on building the product, but another thing entirely is making that process much smoother.

 That’s why post-launch is Product Operations’ golden hour—they test requirements for specific markets, conduct experiments to optimize the product per cohort, and provide value for end users by keeping eyes on maintaining the product's high performance and customers’ loyalty.
 And Product Ops can shine all the way.